IgnoringReality/MLBasicAlgorithms/MultivariateLinearRegression/README.md

 This involves knowing the form of the cost as well as the derivative so that from a given point you know the gradient and can move in that direction, e.g. downhill towards the minimum value.

-Each iteration, the coefficients (b) in machine learning language are updated using the equation:
+Each iteration, the coefficients (a) in machine learning language are updated using the equation:

 a = a - learning_rate * error * x

-Where b is the coefficient or weight being optimized, learning_rate is a learning rate that you must configure (e.g. 0.01), error is the prediction error for the model on the training data attributed to the weight, and x is the input value.
+Where a is the coefficient or weight being optimized, learning_rate is a learning rate that you must configure (e.g. 0.01), error is the prediction error for the model on the training data attributed to the weight, and x is the input value.

 # Dataset used